UCSD-PL/algorithmic-software-verification/web/slides/lec-absint/lec-absint.markdown

 ![](figs/flow-charts.svg)

-What are the semantics of a program in the form of a flow-chart?
+**What are the semantics of a program in the form of a flow-chart?**

 State of a program point is a mapping from variables to values: $\Sigma = Vars \mapsto Value$

 ## Concrete Semantics ("Collecting Semantics")

-Each program point has a label.
-The set of all states that can be reached at a label is called the **collecting semantics**.
+- Each program point has a label.
+- The set of all states that can be reached at a label is called the **collecting semantics**.

 **Definition.** $K_i$ : the set of states that are visible from label $i$.

-What follows is the definition of collecting semantics at different labels.
+What follow are definitions of collecting semantics for various flow chart constructs:

 ### For the single assignment: